ccangemi/numbergenerator/README.md

 ./mvnw clean package spring-boot:run &
 # http://localhost:9080/ to test
 ```

-To test resilience, backend can be killed too.

 ## Images building and local test (optional for the demo - already pushed)
 To build and push the images with Docker: